 How do I program a Encore FF345 to my Honeywell System?

-The Encore Firefighter FF345 is a wireless module that allows you to integrate your existing smoke detectors with a Honeywell wireless alarm system.
-The unit is programmed the same way as a Honeywell 5816.
+The original Encore Firefighter FF345 was a wireless module that allowed you to integrate your existing smoke detectors with a Honeywell wireless alarm system.
+The original FF345 was programmed the same way as a Honeywell 5816.
 The 5816 is a door sensor that can be programmed by using a 7 digit serial number usually mapped to loop 2.
-You can manually enter the serial number and assign the loop or you can auto-enroll it.
-After the serial number and loop are set, the device or zone type should be set to "Type 09 - Fire" or "Type 16 - Fire with Verification" The FF345 needs to "hear" two cycles of the temporal pulse sound that the wired smoke detector will make before it trips so therefore the Type 09 without Verification is the best option in most cases.
+The serial number could be manually entered and the loop (2) assigned, or you could auto-enroll the device.
+After the serial number and loop were set, the device or zone type would be set to "Type 09 - Fire" or "Type 16 - Fire with Verification" The FF345 needed to "hear" two cycles of the temporal 3 pulse sound that the wired smoke detector made before it would trip, so Zone Type 09 Fire without Verification was recommended.